private-compute-infra-toolkit/hats/google_internal/kokoro/README.md

     $ docker push us-docker.pkg.dev/ps-hats-playground/gcr.io/presubmit
     ```

-### Moving to GCP Docker Ubuntu

-In progress is a move from Kokoro instances to GCP Docker Ubuntu, for better
-docker and VM support.

 ### Release builds

 Kokoro also supports e.g. the creation of release builds (and also continuous